-16. “State” shall mean the State of Connecticut, including any agency, office, department, board, council, commission, institution or other executive branch agency of State Government.
+17. “State” shall mean the State of Connecticut, including any agency, office, department, board, council, commission, institution or other executive branch agency of State Government.

+18. “Term” shall mean the contract term as stated in Part I.

-17. “Termination” shall mean an end to the Contract affected pursuant to a right which the Contract creates, other than for a Breach.
+19. “Termination” shall mean an end to the Contract affected pursuant to a right which the Contract creates, other than for a Breach.

 B. Client-Related Safeguards.